hoangduytn1703/pinterest-style-feed/README.md

 1. **When Unsplash API fails:**

    - Check local cache
-   - If no cache exists, fallback to Picsum
+   - If no cache exist, use Picsum

 2. **When Picsum fails:**